 You can access daily fund prices here on our website and keep up-to-date with monthly ‘plain English’ email newsletters, annual reports and audited financial statements.
 Our members also have private login details to our website so they can always view the full details of their investments, including how much they have saved and transaction information.

-As the Trustee, Public Trust has full oversight of your KiwiSaver investment.
-Public Trust is New Zealand's most enduring trustee organisation.
-It’s the only Crown entity that acts as a trustee serving the corporate and business market in New Zealand.
-Providing corporate trustee services to some of the best known names in the finance and investment industry (both locally and internationally).
+As the Supervisor, Public Trust has full oversight of your KiwiSaver investment.
+Public Trust is New Zealand's most enduring supervisor organisation.
+It’s the only Crown entity that acts as a supervisor serving the corporate and business market in New Zealand.
+Providing corporate supervisor services to some of the best known names in the finance and investment industry (both locally and internationally).
 Public Trust’s role is important, as it is the supervisor of your investment in the Scheme.
 Public Trust does not guarantee the performance of the Scheme or any of the Funds.

 The Generate KiwiSaver Scheme will be audited every year, currently our auditor is Grant Thornton New Zealand.
 Grant Thornton is one of the world's leading organisations of independent assurance, tax and advisory firms.
 Grant Thornton New Zealand operates from three locations in Auckland, Wellington and Christchurch, with 32 partners and more than 240 professional and management services staff.

 We believe that international investment markets are not perfect.
 Too often human nature, including fear and greed, will drive investment decisions.
 This creates a market where someone may want to buy or sell assets at a price below or above their fair value.
 Active management aims to take advantage of those situations.